 Included here: Revolutions Patrilineal, Urban, Jewish, Christian, Islamic, Capitalist, Industrial, American, French, Fascist, Communist and Anti-Colonialist, among others.
 In short, all the circular, short-circuit, positive feedback revolutions of paradoxical outcome that our history has bothered to document.

-Modern civilization spasms between Levels Three and Four.
-Weapon managers and dissidents flail at each other without rhyme or reason, while body counts, environmental destruction, overpopulation and unsustainable industries spill over.
+Modern civilization comes and goes between Levels Three and Four.
+Weapon managers and dissidents flail at each other without rhyme or reason while body counts, environmental destruction, overpopulation and unsustainable industries spill over all around us.

 Learners may cross to Level Five once we fully grasp the weapon/peace dialectic, marginalize weapon mentality and restore global peace to its rightful sovereignty.
 That transition should diminish most of those overflows of their own accord.

 The only thing that's stopping us now is our collective hysteria at any serious mention of peace.